The Damned Lovers

-The Damned Lovers (French: Les amants maudits) is a 1952 French crime film directed by Willy Rozier and starring Robert Berri, Jacques Dynam and Ginette Baudin.
-A film noir it has been described as post-Liberation French Bonnie and Clyde story".
+The Damned Lovers (French: Les amants maudits) is a 1952 French crime film directed by Willy Rozier and starring Robert Berri, Jacques Dynam, and Ginette Baudin.
+A film noir, it has been described as a "post-Liberation French Bonnie and Clyde story".
 It attracted audiences of around 1.1 million at the French domestic box office.

 Synopsis

 A cafe waiter reads crime novels and dreams of being a somebody.
 In order to impress his girlfriend he steals a car and becomes a real-life gangster.